 “In memory of the Rev. Charles Mayson, D.D., son of the Rev. Peter Mayson, M.A., whom he succeeded in the Rectory of Lezant, July 31st, 1784.
-Born at Frome in Somersetshire, he there under the instruction of his father, an able and judicious master, laid the foundation of those attainments which he cultivated and excercised as Fellow and Tutor of Wadham College in Oxford.
-In after life he was distinguished as a magistrate by an acute and vigorous understanding, a steadfast loyalty, an inflexible love of Justice, and an ardent desire of promoting the Public Good.
+Born at Frome in Somersetshire, he there under the instruction of his father, an able and judicious master, laid the foundation of those attainments which he cultivated and exercised as Fellow and Tutor of Wadham College in Oxford.
+In afterlife, he was distinguished as a magistrate by an acute and vigorous understanding, a steadfast loyalty, an inflexible love of justice, and an ardent desire of promoting the Public Good.
 As a neighbour, a master, a husband, and a freined, he was hospitable, kind, affectionate, and sincere.

 “In memory of Henry Austen, S.T.P., Rector of Lezant, in Cornwall, and Prebendary of the prebend of Stratton, in the County of Dorsett, who putt on immortality the 9th day of January, Anno Domini, 1729.”

 “Sacred to the memory of the late Revered Thomas Meyrick B.A., of Carthamartha in this parish, rector of Covenham St. Mary, Lincolnshire, second son of the late Reverend Owen Lewis Meyrick, rector of Holsworthy, Devon, and descendant of the house of Bodorgan in Anglesea.